ArianaAdame/Fashion-Chatbot-Project/README.md

 # Fashion-Chatbot-Project
-A chatbot that helps users figure out their fashion preferences through conversation.
+This is a chatbot that helps users figure out their fashion preferences through conversation.
+The chatbot is useful because it helps people figure out things they like regarding fashion with the assistance of a chatbot.